 Hi, I'm Aljosa!
 I come from the Alpine side of Slovenia.
 I am a Senior Research Scientist at NVIDIA, alum University of Bonn, RWTH Aachen University, TU Munich & Robotics Institute, Carnegie Mellon University.

-I started this journey during my Ph.D. at RWTH Aachen University with development of joint, 3D stereo-based geometry, ego pose and object tracking, starting with canonical objects, and pushed the frontier towards tracking and reconstruction of any object — demonstrating these pipelines can power data auto-labeling.
-I am continuing this journey at NVIDIA, turning years of my foundational academic work into real-world systems at scale.
+I started my journey during my Ph.D. at RWTH Aachen University with development of joint, 3D stereo-based geometry, ego pose and object tracking, starting with canonical objects, and pushed the frontier towards tracking and reconstruction of any object — demonstrating these pipelines can power data auto-labeling.
+I am continuing this journey at NVIDIA, turning years of my foundational academic work in video-based reconstruction, tracking and object mining and autolabeling into real-world systems at scale.

 P. Dendorfer, A. Ošep, A. Milan, K. Schindler, D. Cremers, I. Reid, S. Leal-Taixé: MOTChallenge: A Benchmark for Single-camera Multiple Target Tracking, IJCV, 2020. paper